Kurta: Regional variants

 Regional styles include the Bhopali, Hyderabadi, Lucknowi and straight-cut kurtas.
 The Bhopali kurta (taking its name from Bhopal) is a loose kurta with pleats at the waist, flowing like a skirt reaching midway between the knees and the ankles.
-It is worn with a straight pajama.
 The Hyderabadi kurta is named after the former royal state of Hyderabad and is a short top which sits around the waist, with a keyhole neck opening.
 It was popular with the local royal households.
 Traditionally, the Hyderabadi kurta was of white material, but modern versions can be of any colour.
 Over the kurta, some versions have net material, the combination of which is called jaali karga, worn by men and women.

 The traditional Lucknowi kurta can either be short or long, using as much as 12 yards of cloth.
 The traditional Lucknowi kurta styles have an overlapping panel.
 However, the term "Lucknowi kurta" now applies to the straight-cut kurta embroidered using local Chikan embroidery.
 Another style is the kali or kalidar kurta which is similar to a frock and has many panels.
 The kalidar kurta is made up of several geometrical pieces.
 It has two rectangular central panels in the back and the front.
 The kali kurta is worn by men and women.

 The straight-cut traditional kurta is known as a panjabi in Bangladesh, West Bengal and Assam.
 Local embroidery designs give a regional outlook to the traditional kurta.
 In Assam, the Panjabi is worn with a scarf (Gamosa) using local prints.
-Other designs include Bengali Kantha embroidery; Multani crocheted designs of Multan (Punjab, Pakistan); the Phulkari kurta using the Phulkari embroidery of the Punjab region; Bandhani tye-dyeing of the Cholistan Desert; Delhi style kurtas which include the wooden beaded kurta and a kurta heavily laden with embroidery; and the Sindhi kurta made out of heavy local material called rilli.
-Sindhi kurtas utilise mirrors and the local art of bandhani (creating patterned textiles by resisting parts of a fabric by tying knots on it before it is dyed).
-The traditional Punjabi kurta of the Punjab region is wide and falls to the knees and is cut straight.
-The modern version of the regional kurta is the Mukatsari kurta which originates from Muktsar in Punjab.
+Other designs include Bengali Kantha embroidery; Multani crocheted designs of Multan (Punjab, Pakistan); the Phulkari kurta using the Phulkari embroidery of the Punjab region; Bandhani tye-dyeing of the Cholistan Desert; Delhi style kurtas which include the wooden beaded kurta and a kurta heavily laden with embroidery;

+Sindhi kurtas called Pehran/Pehriyan in Sindhi are made out of many Sindhi embroideries like Kacha, Pakka, Hurmuch, Muka, Pani etc, Sindhi kurtas are also made of applique called "Tuk ja Kurta" Sindhi kurtas utilise mirrors and the local art of bandhani (creating patterned textiles by resisting parts of a fabric by tying knots on it before it is dyed).
+Sindhi kurtas are worn by both men and women, the female kurtas are called "Padhri" which are tied at either side of shoulder are heavily embroidered with heavy embellishments like mirrorwork, pompoms (phundra), sequins, cowries, shells, beads and buttons, the male kurtas are called Pehran or Pehriyan which are embroidered as well, and are collarless having either side neck or center necks.

+Traditional Punjabi kurta of the Punjab region is wide and falls to the knees and is cut straight.
+The modern version of the regional kurta is the Muktsari kurta which originates from Muktsar in Punjab.
 This modern Punjabi kurta is famous for its slim-fitting cuts and smart fit designs.
 It is very popular among young politicians.